When an LLM Says 90%, Should You Believe It?

 What the numbers show

-- Mean stated confidence: 89%.
+• Mean stated confidence: 89%.
 The model is quite sure of itself.

-- ECE (Expected Calibration Error): 0.107.
-This compresses the full calibration curve into a single number.
-Lower is better.
-0.0 is perfect.
-0.107 means the model’s confidence is off by about 11 percentage points on average across bins.
+ECE compresses the full calibration curve into a single number.
+It’s the weighted average of the gap between confidence and accuracy across all bins.
+An ECE of 0.107 means the model’s confidence is off by about 11 percentage points on average.

 Category breakdown

 Geography is the worst.
 The model reports high confidence on capitals but gets tripped up on the tricky ones: capitals that are not the largest city.
 It said “Sydney” for Australia (confidence: 72, wrong), “Lagos” for Nigeria (confidence: 58, wrong), “Istanbul” for Turkey (confidence: 60, wrong), “Dar es Salaam” for Tanzania (confidence: 55, wrong).
-The pattern is consistent: when the well-known city is not the capital, the model guesses the well-known city and hedges its confidence slightly, but not enough.
+The pattern is consistent: when the well-known city is not the capital, the model guesses the well-known city and hedges slightly, but not enough.

 Prompting strategy changes calibration